10 minute read

 With bigger influencers there might even be a sign of promoted product fatigue.
 This can make the person not really care about what they are promoting, let alone bother to check what they are posting.

 Thus, the more advertisement an influencer does the less authentic they can seem to become.
-As stated previously: the power of micro-influencers is based on higher engagement which is a result from high trust and authenticity.
+As stated previously: the power of these smaller influencers is based on higher engagement which is a result from high trust and authenticity.
 So they also need to pay attention that they don’t engage in too many brand collaborations which might turn off their followers.

 How to find the right micro influencers?